michael-allen-personal/nvim/README.md

 Add something for fixing indentation of comments on format.
 Lets make it pretty :)

-Look into completion options, currently haskell-tools is different than the config I have in lsp.lua, see which one I like more and use it for both
+Look into completion options, currently haskell-tools is different than the config I have in lsp.lua, see which one I like more and use it for both.

 Look into these suggestions for switching windows: https://neovim.io/doc/user/nvim_terminal_emulator.html#terminal-input